Writing Standards Overview

 Parents and Caregivers: Writing Help and Support at Home

 There are many ways to build writing skills and provide essay writing help at home.
-Begin by speaking with your children’s teachers about the school’s writing standards, curriculum, and assessments.
+If you are homeschooling, then you will want to get a handle on exactly what writing milestones your children should be aiming for.
+If your children are in a traditional classroom, you can begin by speaking with their teachers about the school’s writing standards, curriculum, and assessments.
 Most state departments of education include information on writing standards and state writing assessments on their websites.
 Once you understand the writing skills and knowledge your children are expected to achieve, you can offer better support at home.

 Encourage your kids to write every day.
 Writing in all forms is valuable, including thank you notes, lists, phone messages, journals, recipes, letters, stories, and emails.
 As a bonus, other important lessons are often learned in the process, such as showing appreciation (for a gift) and taking responsibility (for writing down a message).